IntroCSCI/colorvisionproject-snhungerford/README.md

   cin >> colorNum;
   } while(colorNum<2);

  For example, this code above asks the user for the amount of color paletts they would like, and only accepts that number if it is equal or greater that two.
+The program will not work properly if the colorNum is less than 2.

 ### Decisions